Our Ireland Travel Journal for 2005 Fraught with exceptional peril, better photos, new travel tips,

 don’t drive in Ballyvourney if you can’t see well, and stay out of the

-parking lanes or else your car is due to be retired!
+car is due to be retired!

 More lovely vistas ensued on the return journey.